Atletico Madrid to confirm Dembele arrival, says Simeone

 "He knew he was not well and has always worked.
 Since he was 18 years old, he has had to live things very good and now he has to live another and Saul is helping himself and is already getting out of the situation he was in."

-Simeone was named the best manager of the decade by the International Federation of Football History and Statistics (IFFHS) this week.
+Simeone was named the best coach of the decade by the International Federation of Football History and Statistics (IFFHS) this week.

 "I am not aware of that," said Simeone, who guided Atletico to LaLiga glory in 2014 and Champions League finals in 2014 and 2016.